-Health insurance brokers provide a number of services for those seeking to purchase health insurance - whether as an individual or commercially.
-In addition to assisting buyers in the purchasing of health insurance, brokers typically provide continuing services to policy holders throughout the life of the policy, so choosing the right broker can be an important and sometimes long term decision.
+Health insurance brokers provide a number of services for those seeking to purchase health insurance, whether as an individual or commercially.
+In addition to assisting buyers in the purchasing of health insurance, brokers typically provide continuing services to policy holders throughout the life of the policy, so choosing the right health insurance broker can be an important and sometimes long-term decision.

 There are several factors to consider when determining whether you and/or your business would be better suited to working with a health insurance broker or whether you ought to contact a health insurance agent to address your coverage needs.

-Finding the best broker or agent to suit your needs depends upon first determining what it is that you need.
-If you know exactly the kind of policy you want and which insurer you’d like to work with, then choosing your agent or broker may be simply a question of experience in your industry, or locational proximity, or complementary personalities, or all of the above.
+Finding the best health insurance broker or agent to suit your needs depends upon first determining what it is that you need.
+If you know exactly the kind of policy you want and which insurer you’d like to work with, then choosing your agent or broker may be simply a question of experience in your industry, or location proximity, or complementary personalities, or all of the above.

-Because of the continuing nature of the broker/agent and policy holder relationship, an understanding of your company needs both in the present and as your business continues to grow and evolve should be primary considerations when evaluating compatibility with a potential broker or agent.
-For this reason, it can be very helpful to inquire about a potential broker’s/agent’s background before (or outside of) their career in the health insurance industry if there are any aspects to your business for which specific background knowledge may be beneficial.
+Because of the continuing nature of the broker/agent and policy holder relationship, an understanding of your company needs both in the present and as your business continues to grow and evolve should be primary considerations when evaluating compatibility with a new insurance broker or agent.
+For this reason, it can be very helpful to inquire about a potential broker or agent’s background before (or outside of) their career in the health insurance industry if there are any aspects to your business for which specific background knowledge may be beneficial.

 About Mployer Advisor